syng828/dog-search/README.md

 HTML, CSS

 Library:
-React JS: Uses states extensively to update the list of dogs from the API, also uses routing to go to different pages
+React JS - Uses states extensively to update the list of dogs from the API, also uses routing to go to different pages

 This project was created to gain a better understanding of front-end web development and fetching data from the API.